jlapeyre/IntegerRingExtensions.jl/README.md

 These packages implement more general cyclotomic numbers.
 They are field extensions, rather than just ring extensions.
 The implementations are necessarily more complicated and are much less efficient than those in `IntegerExtensions.jl`.
-In particular, the implementations in these two packages require heap allocation for creating and using the provided types, whereas, instances of rings in `IntegerExtensions` are `isbits` when the underlying integer type is `isbits`.
+In particular, the implementations in these two packages require heap allocation for creating and using the provided types, whereas instances of rings in `IntegerExtensions` are `isbits` when the underlying integer type is `isbits`.

 <!-- [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://jlapeyre.github.io/IntegerExtensions.jl/dev/) -->